tsudalab/MCTS-RNA/README.md

 -d : The GC-content deviation of the solution, which is in range [0,0.02].
 MCTS-RNA can output the sequence with more accurate GC-content with smaller GC-content devation setting, the default value of the GC-content devation is 0.01.

--pk: degin psudoknot-free structure by setting -pk 0 and design pseudoknot structure by setting -pk 1 (currently MCTS-RNA only uses Pkiss) to predict pseudoknot structures.
+-pk: Degin nested structure by setting -pk 0 and design pseudoknot structure by setting -pk 1 (currently MCTS-RNA only uses Pkiss) to predict pseudoknot structures.